 You’re never too old to play in the snow around here!
-Test your snowball making skills or put your teamwork to the test with building a snowman with your travel companions.
+Test your snowball making skills or put your teamwork to the test by building a snowman with your travel companions.

 Miss rock climbing from the summer months?
 Try the winter version with ice climbing!
 The Kent Mountain Adventure Center offers a wonderful introduction to ice climbing course that’s designed for beginners.
-Learn the proper crampon techniques and single and multiple ice axe use before actually getting out on some vertical ice!
+Learn the proper crampon techniques and single and multiple ice ax uses before actually getting out on some vertical ice!